aaronnewcomb/Battery-Level-Indicator/README.md

 https://www.adafruit.com/product/2465

 # Programming
-Program the Attiny13 with an Arduino Uno
+Program the Attiny13 with an Arduino Uno.
+I have labeled the pins on the board with the Uno pins they should be connected to.

 https://create.arduino.cc/projecthub/taunoerik/programming-attiny13-with-arduino-uno-07beba